Brian Kelly buyout, contract details as LSU Tigers coach

 According to USA TODAY Sports, Kelly would owe LSU $2 million in "liquidated damages" if he terminates his contract before 2031.
 This is the final tier in the contract which started at $4 million.
 Nothing would be owed if Scott Woodward is "not actively employed as Director of Athletics for LSU."

-LSU would owe Kelly the eighth-most expensive in the country, totaling $53.3 million, if they terminated his contract early.
-This would be the second-largest sum paid by a program in college football history.
+LSU owes Kelly the eighth-most expensive buyout in the country, totaling $53.3 million, if they terminated his contract early.
+This is be the second-largest sum paid by a program in college football history; only Jimbo Fisher with A&M is higher at $77 million.

 "If the Team wins a National Championship during the Term, the liquidated damage obligation in Section 3 will increase from 90 percent to 100 percent of Base Salary and Supplemental Compensation," according to his contract terms.